-80 2 Data
+2 Data

 Daily means of geopotential height at 500 hPa (Z500) are used for the WTD.
-More precisely, the WTD is applied on winter anomalies of Z500, where the winter season is defined from 1 November to 31 March (NDJFM, like in Cassou (2008), for instance).
-The numerical domain of Z500 covers the European-Atlantic sector whose boundaries are 80°W, 50°E, 20°N, and 80°N.
+More precisely, the WTD is applied to winter anomalies of Z500, in which the winter season is defined from 1 November to 31 March (NDJFM, like in Cassou, 2008, for instance).
+The numerical domain of Z500 covers the Euro-Atlantic sector whose boundaries are 20° N- 80° N, 80° W- 50° E.

-- In this study, GCMs of the CMIP6 (Eyring et al., 2016) are considered.
-It has been shown that the weather regimes are reproduced better in CMIP6 models than in CMIP5 models, especially over the European-Atlantic sector (Fabiano et al., 2020; Davini and D'Andrea, 2020).
+In this study, GCMs of the CMIP6 (Eyring et al., 2016) are considered.
+It has been shown that the weather regimes are reproduced better in CMIP6 models than in CMIP5 models, especially over the Euro-Atlantic sector (Fabiano et al., 2020; Davini and D'Andrea, 2020).
 We use historical runs to analyse blocking conditions in recent-past climate and two future projections, SSP2-4.5 and SSP5-8.5 (Riahi et al., 2017), to investigate their changes in future climate.
-SSP2-4.5 assumes that social, economic, and technological trends broadly follow their historical patterns and is considered as a likely scenario given - 90 the current policies.
-In contrast, SSP5-8.5 projects strong increments of emissions without mitigation policies; it is the worstcase scenario and is considered unlikely (Hausfather and Peters, 2020).
-We also use the ERA5 reanalysis of the European
+SSP2-4.5 assumes that social, economic, and technological trends broadly follow their historical patterns and is considered as a likely scenario given the current policies.
+In contrast, SSP5-8.5 projects strong increments of emissions without mitigation policies; it is the worst-case scenario and is considered unlikely (Hausfather and Peters, 2020).
+We also use the ERA5 reanalysis of the European Centre for Medium-Range Weather Forecasts with a resolution of 31 km (Hersbach et al., 2020) to evaluate the GCMs' ability to reproduce the blocking weather regime.